Shippable/docs/sources/platform/runtime/machine-image/language-versions.md

 	|pypy2-v4.0.1    |- Ubuntu 14.04<br>- Ubuntu 16.04  | [v5.6.1](/platform/runtime/machine-image/ami-v561/) and earlier |
 	|pypy3-v2.4.0    |- Ubuntu 14.04<br>- Ubuntu 16.04  | [v5.6.1](/platform/runtime/machine-image/ami-v561/) and earlier |

+Note : Shippable uses `virtualenv` to switch python versions.
+Since virtuanenv does not install python version(s) if its not present, the build might fail.

 ## Ruby

 The following images are available when you configure `language: ruby` in your [shippable.yml](/ci/yml-structure/) for a [runCI job](/platform/workflow/job/runci), we automatically use a default language image for your build.
 The specific language image chosen depends on the Machine Image selected for your subscription.